VIDEO GAME FAVS

 Hypnagogia: Boundless Dreams

-haven't actually played this game myself (yet), but i really liked what i saw! you basically walk around these PS1-style dream worlds, all of which have their own distinct vibes and various dream citizens you can interact with
+haven't actually played this game myself (yet), but i really liked what i saw! you basically walk around these PS1-style dream worlds, each featuring their own distinct vibes and various dream citizens

 Ib

-Ib my beloved...... this is one of the games that came out during the heyday of RPG Maker Horror Games™ and also happens to be one of my favorites!
+Ib my beloved...... this is one of my favorite games from the heyday of RPG Maker Horror Games™

-it's got a lovely spooky haunted art gallery setting and some of the best atmosphere i've experienced in a game. pixel games leave more up to your imagination so it's like, spookier and stuff y'know?
+a haunted art gallery makes for SUCH a good horror setting, and even tho it's just a humble little pixel game it's got some of the best spooky atmosphere i've ever experienced. pixel games leave more up to your imagination so it's like, spookier and stuff

-also i love Garry and Ib they have such a cute brother/sister type relationship ๐Ÿ˜ญ
+i love Garry and Ib, they have such a cute brother/sister type relationship 😭

 Inscryption